FabMo/fabmo-cad-app/README.md

 #FabMo CAD

 ##Overview
-FabMo CAD is a web app for drawing simple shapes in a browser and creating toolpaths for ShopBot tools and other 3 axis CNC router that use standard Gcode.
+FabMo CAD is a web app for drawing simple shapes in a browser and creating toolpaths for ShopBot tools and other 3 axis CNC routers that run standard Gcode.
 [LIVE DEMO](http://gofabmo.org/fabmo-cad-app)

 ##Examples

-###drawing with commands
+###Drawing with Commands

 ```
 rect0,0,1 + 'enter' (draw 1" square at 0,0)